-The Committee would like to acknowledge the local municipalities, stakeholders, and other implementing bodies for their contribution to this annual progress report, and for their ongoing efforts to implement the SPP policies.
-The great progress made to date on SPP implementation would not have been possible without their strong support.
+The Committee would like to acknowledge the ministries, municipalities, and other implementing bodies for their contribution to this report, and for their ongoing efforts to protect drinking water.
+The great progress made on SPP implementation would not have been possible without their strong support.